kubeshop/testkube/docs/docs/articles/test-workflows-creating.md

 ![create test workflow from example](../img/dashboard-create-workflow-from-example.png)

 #### YML
-You can also paste the complete TestWorkflow definition.
+You can also paste the complete Test Workflow definition

 ![create test workflow from yaml](../img/dashboard-create-workflow-from-yaml.png)